Frank Tanana

 Tanana was traded to Boston for the 1981 season; he went 4–10 with the Red Sox before becoming a free agent and signing with the Rangers.
 He tied for the AL lead in losses his first year with Texas, then failed to make their starting rotation at the beginning of the 1983 season, though he returned to it in June.
 In 1984, he had a 15–15 record for the team, his most wins since 1978.
 After getting off to a poor start with Texas in 1985, he was traded to Detroit, the team he rooted for growing up.
 Tanana would stay with the Tigers through 1992, pitching eight seasons with the club.
 He threw a shutout in the final game of the 1987 season to clinch a playoff spot for the team, winning 15 games that year.
 In 1988, he won 14 games; in 1989, he posted a 3.58 ERA.
 He was removed from the rotation for a time in 1990, only winning nine games that year, but the next season, he became the Tigers' first pitcher besides Jack Morris to start on Opening Day since 1979.
 This was the fifth Opening Day start of Tanana's career, as he had made four for the Angels in the 1970s.
 He won 13 games apiece in 1991 and 1992 before pitching one more season with the Mets and the Yankees in 1993.

 After becoming a born-again Christian in November 1983, Tanana became a leader among baseball's Christian community.
-He has continued to serve in the ministry following his retirement, serving as an elder in his church, assisting the Tigers' chaplain, and performing Bible studies and marriage counselling.
+He has continued to serve in the ministry following his retirement, serving as an elder in his church, assisting the Tigers' chaplain, and performing Bible studies and marriage counseling.
 He lives in Farmington Hills, Michigan.